Bern,

 2: Is there a model whereby a smartphone could replace the need for your telematics unit?

 Not exactly, although the smartphone will be integrated for auditing, couponing and several other elements and services.
 Why can such a replacement not be 100%?
-There are two critical difference between the telematics needed in the connected vehicle and smart phones.
+There are two critical difference between the telematics needed in the connected vehicle and smart phones.3: Could your parking fees be paid for by businesses that want to encourage you to park near them?

 First, payment telematics for road, parking and PAYD insurance must be attached securely to ensure correct metering for payment.
 You can leave your phone at home or off.
 This class of technology acts like an electronic license plate or a taxi meter.
 It is not transferable or moveable, as is the in-car unit for the Toronto’s 407 or the E-ZPass in the US, which charges at a point and is replaceable by a license plate reader.
 So doing it your way, but with these constraints would make it like the attached, in-car-phones of 15-20 years ago -- a step backwards.